longya460/Mix/readme.md

 # Git Try

-> This is a project to try git.
+> This is a project to try git.Now I have do some modify